-Join Diana Weynand for an in-depth discussion in this video Recording a narration track to explore script ideas, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Recording a narration track to explore script ideas, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - So you've got a visual storyboard…and even a few text lines attached…to each character or clip in your placeholder,…maybe you wrote the text for the narrator to record,…and now you wanna kick back…and hear a rough version before entering…the recording session.…That's gonna be a little hard to do…when no one's talking, right?…But you can record a rough interaction track,…or even script lines using the Record Audio tool…in Final Cut Pro.…It's a perfect way to bridge the gap…from thinking through a story scene or segment…to actually listening to it.…